Protect what’s most valuable to you.

 Renter’s insurance most commonly has a flat deductible of anywhere between $100-$1000, depending on the carrier.
 The deductible is usually the same whether the incurred loss is from a hurricane or a fire.

-The coverage you select for personal property should how much it would cost to replace all your personal belongings in the event they were all destroyed.
+The coverage you select for personal property should be how much it would cost to replace all your personal belongings in the event they were all destroyed.

 Personal Property or Coverage C